United States Exploring Expedition: First part

-Wilkes was to search for vigias, or shoals, as reported by John Purdy, but failed to corroborate those claims for the locations given.
+Wilkes was to search in the Atlantic for various vigias or shoals, such as those reported by John Purdy, but failed to corroborate those claims for the locations given.
 The squadron arrived in the Madeira Islands on September 16, 1838, and Porto Praya on October 6.
 The Peacock arrived at Rio de Janeiro on November 21, and the Vincennes with brigs and schooners on November 24.
-However, the Relief did not arrive until the November 27, setting a record for slowness, 100 days.
+However, the Relief did not arrive until November 27, setting a record for slowness, 100 days.
 While there, they used Enxados Island in Guanabara Bay for an observatory and naval yard for repair and refitting.

 The Squadron did not leave Rio de Janeiro until January 6, 1839, arriving at the mouth of the Río Negro on January 25.
 On February 19, the squadron joined the Relief, Flying Fish, and Sea Gull in Orange Harbor, Hoste Island, after passing through Le Maire Strait.
 While there, the expedition came in contact with the Fuegians.
 Wilkes sent an expedition south in an attempt to exceed Captain Cook's farthest point south, 71°10'.

 The Flying Fish reached 70° on March 22, in the area about 100 mi north of Thurston Island, and what is now called Cape Flying Fish, and the Walker Mountains.
 The squadron joined the Peacock in Valparaiso on May 10, but the Sea Gull was reported missing.
 On June 6, the squadron arrived at San Lorenzo, off Callao for repair and provisioning, while Wilkes dispatched the Relief homewards on June 21.
 Leaving South America on July 12, the expedition reached Reao of the Tuamotu Group on August 13, and Tahiti on September 11.
 They departed Tahiti on October 10.

 The expedition then visited Samoa and New South Wales, Australia.
 In December 1839, the expedition sailed from Sydney into the Antarctic Ocean and reported the discovery of the Antarctic continent on January 16, 1840, when Henry Eld and William Reynolds aboard the Peacock sighted Eld Peak and Reynolds Peak along the George V Coast.
-On the January 19, Reynolds spotted Cape Hudson.
+On January 19, Reynolds spotted Cape Hudson.
 On January 25, the Vincennes sighted the mountains behind the Cook Ice Shelf, similar peaks at Piner Bay on January 30, and had covered 800 mi of coastline by February 12, from 140° 30' E. to 112° 16' 12"E., when Wilkes acknowledged they had "discovered the Antarctic Continent."
 Named Wilkes Land, it includes Claire Land, Banzare Land, Sabrina Land, Budd Land, and Knox Land.
 They charted 1500 mi of Antarctic coastline to a westward goal of 105° E., the edge of Queen Mary Land, before departing to the north again on February 21.